 Appropriately Uses Anti-Psychotic Medication

-This is the percent of residents prescribed antipsychotic medications.
-Antipsychotic medications are administered to patients for a variety of conditions, such as Alzheimer's or other dementias.
-Sadly, in limited cases, increased usage of these drugs may mean a nursing home is using these medications to subdue residents.
+This is the percent of residents who were prescribed antipsychotic drugs.
+Antipsychotic medications are administered to patients for a variety of conditions, such as cognitive disorders.
+Unfortunately, in limited situations, excessive reliance on these medications may indicate that a nursing home is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of patients who were given antianxiety drugs.
-Antianxiety drugs are administered to patients suffering from anxiety or depression.
+This is the percent of patients prescribed antianxiety drugs.
+These drugs are prescribed to patients experiencing depression and anxiety.

 Managing Depression Among Residents

-This metric is a measure of the percentage of long-term care residents who are showing symptoms of depression.
-Some believe this is a reliable measure of resident quality of life.
+This metric is a measure of the percentage of long-term patients who are exhibiting depressive symptoms.

 Appropriate Vaccine Usage

-This indicates the percent of patients who received the pneumonia and flu vaccines.
-Higher vaccination rates should be demanded by residents.
+This tells you the percent of patients that were administered the flu and pneumonia vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This is the percent of patients that required more assistance with activities of daily living over time.
+This datapoint measures the percentage of long-term care residents that required increased assistance with activities of daily living over time.
+ADL's include activities such as getting dressed and eating.

 Ability to Keep Residents Mobile